Last updated: 7 December 2023

 - to process and respond to your complaints;

-- to perform our internal and external administrative functions;
+- to perform our internal and external administrative functions, including maintaining and updating our records;

 - to notify you of, and register you for, our events and promotions;